Marina Diamandis discography

-Welsh singer and songwriter Marina Diamandis, known professionally as Marina and formerly Marina and the Diamonds, has released six studio albums, seven extended plays, 30 singles (including two as a featured artist), five promotional singles and 36 music videos.

-In November 2007, Diamandis self-released her debut extended play, Mermaid vs Sailor via Myspace.
-The Crown Jewels EP followed in June 2009 on the independent label Neon Gold Records.
-After signing to 679 Recordings and Atlantic Records, she released her debut studio album, The Family Jewels, in February 2010.
-The album reached number five on the UK Albums Chart and was certified gold by both the British Phonographic Industry (BPI) and the Irish Recorded Music Association (IRMA).
-It was promoted by the singles "Mowgli's Road", "Hollywood", "I Am Not a Robot", "Oh No!" and "Shampain".
-"Hollywood" was the highest-peaking single from the album, reaching number 12 on the UK Singles Chart.
+Welsh singer and songwriter Marina Diamandis has released six studio albums, seven extended plays, 30 singles (including two as a featured artist), eight promotional singles and 31 music videos.
+The singer first created her former stage name Marina and the Diamonds in 2005, and performed under the name for the next 13 years.
+She then made her debut on 23 November 2007 when she independently released her first extended play, Mermaid vs Sailor, which was distributed via her official Myspace profile.
+US independent label Neon Gold Records eventually release "Obsessions" as Diamandis' debut single, followed by her second extended play, The Crown Jewels, on 1 June 2009.
+Subsequently, she was signed by 679 Recordings (Note: A subdivision of Warner Music Group, the label was later renamed as 679 Artists.) and Atlantic Records, which led Diamandis to release The Family Jewels, her debut studio album on 15 February 2010.
+The record reached number five in the United Kingdom (Official Albums Chart), and was certified gold by both the British Phonographic Industry (BPI) and the Irish Recorded Music Association (IRMA).
+It was further promoted by five singles: "Mowgli's Road", "I Am Not a Robot", "Oh No!" and "Shampain", with "Hollywood" being her highest-peaking song from the album, landing at number 12 on the UK singles chart.

-Diamandis' second studio album, Electra Heart, was released in April 2012, topping the charts in the United Kingdom, as well as the Irish Album Chart; it was certified gold in both countries.
+Diamandis, as Marina and the Diamonds, soon considered creating an alter-ego character which ultimately became her second studio album titled Electra Heart, released on 27 April 2012.
+After receiving mixed reviews from music critics, it topped the charts in the United Kingdom, as well as the Irish Albums Chart; soon after it was certified gold in both countries.
 In the United States, it peaked at number 31 on the Billboard 200 and was certified gold by the Recording Industry Association of America (RIAA).
-The album spawned the singles "Primadonna", "Power & Control" and "How to Be a Heartbreaker".
-The first of these remains her highest-charting single in the UK at number 11, while charting at number three in Ireland and Austria.
-"Primadonna" was certified silver by the BPI, and platinum by the Australian Recording Industry Association (ARIA), IFPI Denmark and Recorded Music NZ.
-Both "Primadonna" and "How to Be a Heartbreaker" have been certified platinum by the RIAA.
+"Primadonna" became the lead single and remains her highest-charting single in the UK at number 11; the song is also certified silver by the BPI, and platinum by the Australian Recording Industry Association (ARIA), IFPI Denmark, and Recorded Music NZ.
+The album also spawned two more singles: "Power & Control" with "How to Be a Heartbreaker" becoming a platinum-certified song by the RIAA, alongside "Primadonna".

-Diamandis' third studio album, Froot, was released in March 2015.
-The album charted at numbers 10 and four in the UK and Ireland, respectively.
-It also reached number eight on the US Billboard 200, becoming her first album to reach that country's top 10.
-The album spawned five singles: "Froot", "Happy", "Forget", "I'm a Ruin" and "Blue".
-"I'm a Ruin" was the only single from Froot to chart in the UK, peaking at number 169.
-Her sixth EP, Froot Acoustic, was self-published in June 2015.
-In April 2019, Diamandis released her fourth studio album, Love + Fear.
-It reached number five and 28 in the UK and the US charts, respectively.
-The album's lead single, "Handmade Heaven" was a minor success, while the rest of the singles did not chart.
-Diamandis released a seventh EP, Love + Fear (Acoustic), which was released in September 2019.
-Diamandis' fifth and sixth studio albums,Ancient Dreams in a Modern Land and Princess of Power, followed in 2021 and 2025, respectively, the latter of which became her fifth studio album to peak in the UK Top 10.